Graduate Medical Education

 The GME Consortium sponsors more than 99 training programs accredited by the Accreditation Council for Graduate Medical Education (ACGME), the organization that accredits sponsoring institutions and training programs across the United States.
 There are approximately 40 additional subspecialty fellowship programs that are either accredited by other national accrediting bodies or that are in emerging new areas of medicine not yet recognized by the specialty boards.
 The GME Consortium and all of its sponsored training programs are fully committed to providing a quality educational experience for residents, clinical fellows and other trainees

 Advanced medical training is integral to the quality of patient care in the United States.
 Residents are doctors who have completed their medical education and who are pursuing three to seven years of advanced medical training in a chosen specialty.
 Clinical fellows have completed their residencies and are boards-eligible in their primary specialty training; they are pursuing additional years of training in an advanced subspecialty area of medicine.
 Both roles allow trainees to progressively assume greater responsibility working with patients while learning from faculty who are highly qualified in their specialties.

-Appointment as a Postdoctoral Research Associate or Scholar is a temporary training position designed to advance scientific research training and enhance professional skills.
-School of Medicine postdoctoral appointees conduct advanced research training with a faculty mentor and are supported by either research grants, individual fellowships or institutional training grants.
-The Office of Postdoctoral Affairs provides resources and professional development programming for postdoctoral appointees across the university.
+Appointment as a Postdoctoral Research Associate or Scholar is a temporary training position designed to advance research and professional skills.
+In the School of Medicine, postdoctoral appointees conduct advanced research training with a faculty mentor and are supported by either research grants, individual fellowships or institutional training grants.
+The Office of Postdoctoral Affairs provides resources and professional development programming for postdoctoral appointees across all schools of the university.
 Washington University is an institutional member of the National Postdoctoral Association.
 More information is available from the Office of Postdoctoral Affairs.

 Endowed Scholarships & Fellowships